 Walsh was a capable officer, an original of the Force, who had served his apprenticeship to the West in the Blackfoot country and was familiar with Plains Indians.
 He had something of General Custer's habit of fixing himself up in picturesque western fashion, but there was no other likeness between the two.
 He was inclined to be dominant, but strictly just.
 The Indians admired him and named him "Long Lance", although he was by no means a tall man.

 News of this was brought to Major Walsh.
 He at once sent a detail to demand their release.
-The Indians were in belligerent mood, and assumed such a threatening attitude that the "Mounties" returned without accomplishing their mission.
+The Indians were in a belligerent mood and assumed such a threatening attitude that the "Mounties" returned without accomplishing their mission.

 For once, Sitting Bull appears to have lost the steady moderation that characterized his dealing with the Canadian authorities.
 He intimated that he was at the head of a formidable force, and not to be ordered about even by a red-coated officer of the Queen.
 The Police had failed to find their missing horses, he said, and now that the Sioux had those whom they believed had stolen them they could not understand why Indian justice should not be done.
 They surged about the Police officer with threatening gestures.
 Walsh stood erect and unafraid, the very personification of the authority of the uniform he wore.
 Then, pushing aside the Indians in his path, he strode to Sitting